T3KScarecrow/Alagaesia-Wiki/Alagaesia/Cities/Caelora.md

 The Kingdom Caelora is governed by a court of powerful mages known as the Magisterium.
 This council resides in the __something something tower.

 #### The Great Museum of Arcane History
 Caelora is home to the greatest human museum of magic in the land.
-The MoAH boasts displays of everything weird and wo
+With its beautifully ornate marble pillars, and grand (romanhe MoAH boasts displays of everything weird and wonderful, from miraculous inventions, to arcane artifacts from bygone ages.
+The MoAH strives to obtain detailed records of the entire history of the land, told by magic.
+The MoAH is owned and operated